vtphan/fmic/README.md

 	idx := fmic.CompressedIndex(sequence_of_bytes, 10)
 ```

 Create an FM index with compression ratio 10.
-The larger the compression ratio, the smaller the index and the longer search result.
-Search for a pattern is still optimal, with running time c*m, where m is the length of the pattern and c is a constant that is propotionally to the compression ratio.
+Larger the compression ratios result in linearly smaller indexes and linearly longer search.

 ## Save the index